Keith Boanas

-Keith Robert Boanas (born 22 April 1959) is an English football manager.
+Keith Robert Boanas (born 22 April 1959) is an English football manager and former player who played as a defender.

 Playing career

 Boanas has played and coached on the semi-professional circuit, Boanas made three substitute appearances for Tooting & Mitcham United after being appointed manager in 1998–99.

 Coaching career

 Boanas is currently the president of Surrey Coaches Association UK, replacing the late Sir Bobby Robson.

 Prior to taking the Tooting & Mitcham United head coach position in 1998, he had become The County Coach in England's Surrey County Football Association.
 He also served as director of Margate FC's centre of excellence.

 Boanas has worked with and assisted in the development of many senior England women internationals such as current captain Casey Stoney and Enila Aluko.
 He has also assisted his wife, Pauline Cope-Boanas and Marieanne Spacey, the former assistant England national coach whom he tutored for the English FA Level 2, UEFA B.

-Boanas has also worked with many figures from the men's game including Chris Powell, the current head coach at Charlton Athletic and former PFA president.
-His career has included working with former Premier league goalkeeper Dean Kiely, now a coach at West Bromwich Albion, and Simon Mcmenmy, who was a national manager of the Philippines national team, and in player development, Leroy Lita who played for Swansea City, and Jason Euel who played for Charlton Athletic.
+Boanas has also worked with many figures from the men's game including Chris Powell, former Charlton Athletic head coach and PFA president.
+His career has included working with former Premier league goalkeeper Dean Kiely, and Simon Mcmenmy, who was a national manager of the Philippines national team, and in player development, Leroy Lita who played for Swansea City, and Jason Euell who played for Charlton Athletic.

 In November 2000, Boanas took over as manager of Charlton Athletic Ladies, while still managing Tooting & Mitcham United FC.
 In August 2001, Boanas furthered his role with Charlton Athletic Ladies, resigning from his role at Tooting & Mitcham.

 With Charlton Ladies, Boanas alongside his assistant Matt Beard reached three successive FA Women's Cup finals, winning the 2005 trophy after defeats to Fulham in 2003 and Arsenal in 2004.
 He reached the final once again in 2007.
 He also guided Charlton Ladies to further cup success in the FA Women's Premier League Cup in 2004 and 2006.

 Despite the success of Charlton Ladies team, 2007 saw the Charlton Athletic men's team relegated from the Premier League and they scrapped their entire women's section as a result.

 Boanas continued his work with the Surrey FA as The County Coach, and was then approached for the position of assistant director of the David Beckham Academy.

 He currently holds an honorary position as the English national colleges head coach.